A flashing check engine light is usually a sign that something isn't right with the engine in your car.

 You should not drive your car if you suspect it is misfiring, as doing so can cause severe damage.

-In order to give you some perspective, the following are only a few of the possible consequences of driving with the check engine light flashing:
+Here are a few of the possible consequences of driving with the check engine light flashing:

-- Catalytic converter collapse.
+- Catalytic converter damage.
 As a direct consequence of engine misfire, you may face a melting catalytic converter.
-Not only the catalytic converter is expensive, but also could cause other costly issues like engine overheating.
+Not only is the catalytic converter expensive, but could also cause other costly issues like engine overheating.

 - Engine overheating.
 With or without the CAT issue you could face an overheating problem.
 This, in turn, can potentially destroy your engine, starting with your head gasket.

 - Cylinder head gasket failure.
 A burnt head gasket is something you should avoid at all costs.
-It can mix your engine oil with antifreeze and ruin your main bearing.
+It can mix your engine oil with coolant and cause damage to the engine block.
 That would mean a major engine repair, way more expensive than a catalytic converter.

 What should you do when the Check Engine Starts Flashing?